-Research as a Japan Foundation Fellow and fellow at Central Saint Martins, University of the Arts London, has focused on the proliferation of large-scale international recurrent exhibitions of contemporary art; objectives, practices, and considerations, from curatorial and artistic strategies to political, social and economic agendas.
-It examines issues related to biennials and triennials, exploring amongst other questions, if such international exhibitions can expand and democratise access to culture, for a diversified public; creating a meaningful cultural social space for both artist and public.
+As research fellow at Japan Foundation at Central Saint Martins, University of the Arts London, and lecturer in modern and contemporary art at Sotheby’s Institute of Art, London and Tokyo University of the Arts.
+Academic work has focused on the proliferation of large-scale international recurrent exhibitions of contemporary art; objectives, practices, and considerations, from curatorial and artistic strategies to political, social and economic agendas.
+It examines issues related to biennials and triennials, exploring amongst other questions if such international exhibitions can expand and democratise access to culture, for a diversified public; creating a meaningful cultural social space for both artist and public.

 Specific research on large-scale international recurrent exhibitions of contemporary art in Japan, ‘Chiiki Art (local art)’ or ‘Art Projects’ develops out of a concern with the criticality of the contemporary artwork, its economies and the co-existence of multiple centres of interpretation, production and reception.
 Opening dialogues with the public ‘Chiiki Art (local art)’ or ‘Art Projects’ are site-specific and bridge art, community and architectural and urban/rural regeneration initiatives.
 This prompts a fundamental shift from the relatively “metaphysical” nature of land art and injecting important doses of sociological and cultural, even political issues.
 In the meantime, as part of the increasingly multi-culturised scene of global art, they are informed by the contributions of artists working at a (g)local level, beyond the traditional international centres.
 Research has identified the significance of ‘Art Projects’ a phenomenon that has increasingly come to occupy an important position in Japan’s contemporary art scene, that, it constitutes a significant genre, in post-war Japanese art, one though still be to fully recognised internationally.